-Configuring the Document Conversion Server for High-Availability
+Configuring Document Conversion server for high-availability

-Learn how to configure the Document Conversion server for a single or multiple data center HA configuration.
+Here you can find how to configure the Document Conversion server for a single or multiple data center HA configuration.

-Jive gives end users the ability to upload Microsoft Office and Adobe PDF documents to the community for easy content sharing and collaboration.
-This Document Conversion service converts uploaded documents to a standard PDF format and then converts them again to Adobe Flash (.swf files) so that they can then be viewed in a web browser without needing to open the document's native software application.
+Jive gives users the ability to upload Office and Adobe PDF documents to the community for easy content sharing and collaboration.
+The Document Conversion service converts uploaded documents to a standard PDF format and then converts them again to Adobe Flash (.swf files) so that they can then be viewed in a web browser without needing to open the document's native software application.